6 questions about Magic Star and Coryphée

 Jan: "Our producers use a low-residue version of conventional farming methods.
 You might call it an intermediary step towards organic apple cultivation.
 Specifically, crops are first treated in accordance with conventional farming standards to combat any diseases that attack orchards, such as scab.
 Then, during the second part of the season, these treatments are performed in accordance with organic farming standards.
 The result: apples that contain very little or no pesticides."

 How do you ensure exclusivity?

 Jan: "Through a system of royalties.
 We pay breeders a licence and we cover the costs of managing the project and marketing expenses related to the sale of the product.
 And the growers invest in purchasing apple trees and production.
 We have also made sure that our partners are able to take back any downgraded fruit.
-We are responsible for processing this, to make juice, for example."
+For example, apples that are too big or too small or have some peel damage."

 When can customers in Colruyt Group stores try out these apples?

 Jan: "The Magic Star is already for sale in our Colruyt, OKay and Spar stores.
 For the Coryphée, you will have to wait until 2020, when the first marketable harvest is expected."

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.